hilal-cerit/BookingProject/README.md

 And then from package console manager we need to write this command in order to get db tables version of entity classes.

-* Scaffold-DbContext "Host=psql-mock-database-cloud.postgres.database.azure.com;Database=booking1661538931410oilduxjtefmbtrtw;Username=xwwzlphatkrjstcjmzijpjny@psql-mock-database-cloud;Password=xvowrtzabjyowgmtwocwzfrd" Npgsql.EntityFrameworkCore.PostgreSQL -o Models
+* Scaffold-DbContext "Host=hostname;Database=databasename;Username=username;Password=password" Npgsql.EntityFrameworkCore.PostgreSQL -o Models